keleven-uk/pyWeatherApps-Pandas/README.md

   -c, --check         Check data store integrity.
   -cD, --checkDelete  Check data store integrity and delete unwanted.
   -b, --build         Build the data data store - consolidate the spreadsheets.
-  -D, --Dreport       Report on the data data store - finds the Daily highs and lows.
+  -D, --Dreport       Report on the data data store - finds the Daily highs and lows, for a given year, month and day..
-  -M, --Mreport       Report on the data data store - finds the monthly highs and lows.
+  -M, --Mreport       Report on the data data store - finds the monthly highs and lows, for a given month and year.
+  -T, --Treport       Report on the data data store - finds the monthly highs and lows, for a given month across all years.
-  -Y, --Yreport       Report on the data data store - finds the yearly highs and lows.
+  -Y, --Yreport       Report on the data data store - finds the yearly highs and lows, for a given year.
   -A, --Areport       Report on the data data store - finds the all time highs and lows.
   -P, --Plot PLOT     Plot a line graph of the table, -H for column selection.
   -H, --PlotHelp      Display the column selection for plotting.